mnoble23/intelligent-rostering-system/README.md

 - Connected React frontend with backend
 - Added features to React app so that a user can submit availability, generate rosters, manually manage shifts and more
 - Simplistic but nice react app design for easy navigation and use
+- Rosters can be generated for multiple weeks

 ## Next Steps
-- Allow multiple rosters to be generated for different weeks
 - Role based access controls
+- Small improvements needed to make things like submitting availability less tedious
+- Subheadings for each page to separate things like roster generation and deletion from things like viewing 'My Profile' and 'My Roster' pages

 ## Roster Generation Info
 **Current Version**